-Solo 3 and Twin chargers are able to connect to a communications network via a local Wi-Fi network, or where installed, a cellular data link.
+The Solo 3 is able to connect to a communications network via a local Wi-Fi network, or where installed, a cellular data link.

-The chargers can respond to commands sent over the communication network to alter the allowed current limit during a charge, including pausing the charge.
-This mechanism allows the chargers to participate in DSR services and scheduled or 'off-peak' charging.
+The Solo 3 can respond to commands sent over the communication network to alter the allowed current limit during a charge, including pausing the charge.
+This mechanism allows the Solo 3 to participate in DSR services and scheduled or 'off-peak' charging.